whatmakeart/whatmakeart.github.io/content/courses/digital-1/2025-fall/02-atmospheric-perspective/02-06-atmospheric-perspective-assignment.md

 Examine your image.
 Write a brief written self assessment of your project results.

 - What were the 4 levels of depth that you put in your composition?
 Which levels work better than others?
 Why?
-- Did you show asmospheric perspective?
-What techiques did you use?
+- Did you show atmospheric perspective?
+What techniques did you use?
 - Does your composition have focus and clarity?
 Why or why not?
 What visual decisions did you make to make the composition have a clear focal point and visual weight?
 - What is your favorite part of the project?
 - What is your least favorite part of the project?